NikolaiTeslovich/RISE/README.md

 - Everything else was printed out of PLA at 215°C and 15% infill

 ### Parts required
 Just made of what I had lying around at the time.
 Feel free to change the hole sizes to fit your screw sizes through the included Fusion 360 files.
+Fusion 360 is free.
 - **Electronics**
   - 1x Raspberry Pi Zero W
   - 1x PowerBoost 500C